Jürgen Aschoff: Aschoff's Rule

+History

-From the experiments communicated in 1960, Aschoff noted that under constant light conditions, the activity phase shortens in nocturnal organisms and lengthens in diurnal organisms.
+Aschoff's experiments executed in 1960 showed that under constant light conditions, the activity phase shortens in nocturnal organisms and lengthens in diurnal organisms.
 These trends were termed alpha compression and alpha expansion, respectively.
-In tribute to his mentor, Pittendrigh called this observation "Aschoff's Rule" in a 1960 publication, and the designation remains today.
+In tribute to his mentor, Pittendrigh called this observation "Aschoff's Rule" in a different 1960 publication, and the designation remains today.

 Aschoff's rule is related to the model of parametric entrainment, which assumes continuous phase changes.
+This means that activity patterns adjust to environmental light patterns.
+Parametric and non-parametric concepts refer to the nature of the action of light, whether continuous or tonic in the case of parametric entrainment, or discrete or phasic in the case of nonparametric entrainment.
+Suggestive of phasic effects are the large phase shifts elicited often by very brief light pulses, while the changes in period as a result of different constant light intensities are proof of the existence of tonic effects.
 Aschoff and Pittendrigh approached the field with different models of how oscillators entrain, which resulted in different predictive models.
 Aschoff's parametric model states that entrainment occurs through gradual changes in the clock that adapt to a new light-dark cycle.
-Although this is no longer recognized as the correct model in the field, Serge Daan suggested in 1998 that Aschoff made qualitative contributions that provide valuable alternatives to inconsistencies in the current field.
+Although this is no longer recognized as the only objectively correct model in the field, Serge Daan suggested in 1998 that Aschoff made qualitative contributions that provide valuable alternatives to inconsistencies in the current field.

+Terms

+Relevant terms to understanding Aschoff's Rule are listed below: